mukeshnaiduu/Fyndr.AI/README.md

 This repository is the result of merging four separate repositories:

-- hirehub_ai-A-main
+    - fyndr_ai-A-main
-- hirehub_ai-B-main
+    - fyndr_ai-B-main
-- hirehub_ai-C-main
+    - fyndr_ai-C-main
-- hirehub_ai-D-main
+    - fyndr_ai-D-main

 All components, pages, styles, and utilities have been consolidated into a single cohesive application while maintaining functionality.